-The average annual construction rate of residential units over the last 5 years in Knox County is 133 units.
-Figure 19 illustrates projected housing need (blue) and extends the recent average annual construction rate linearly (red) over the next 10 years.
-If residential unit construction rates continue at their current pace, there will be an emerging shortage for new residential units, which his illustrated in the growing distance between the blue and red lines below.
+The average annual construction rate of residential units over the last 5 years in Knox County is 132 units.
+Figure 21 illustrates projected housing need (upper bound = blue, lower bound = purple) and extends the recent average annual construction rate linearly (red) over the next 10 years.
+If residential unit construction rates continue at their current pace, there will be a growing shortage for new residential units.

-Figure 19: Knox County Future Housing Need
+Figure 21: Knox County Future Housing Need

-Figure 20 shows historical and forecasted annual new residential units in Knox County.
+Figure 22 shows historical and forecasted annual new residential units in Knox County.
 New private housing structures authorized by building permits grew in the 1990s, reached its peak in 2000, then fell in 2008.
-During the 2010s, annual new housing units have slightly increased, but still significantly lag behind pre-2008 annual figures.
-The linear red line represents the 2014-2019 annual average of 133 newly constructed housing units in Knox County.
-The blue line represents the forecasted annual housing unit construction need of 175 units.
+During the 2010s, annual new housing units have slightly increased, but still significantly lag behind pre-2007 annual figures.
+The linear red line represents the 2014-2019 annual average of 132 newly constructed housing units in Knox County.
+The blue line represents the upper-bound forecasted annual housing unit construction need of 519 units.
+The purple line represents the lower-bound forecasted annual housing unit construction need of 281 units.